SkyMocha/skymocha.github.io/reading.md

 ### (8/10) _Becoming A Gendered Body_, _Karin A. Martin_.
 1998.
 Journal Article.

-"Children's bodies are disciplined by schools," (Martin 1998) not in the incentivization of docility (Foucault 1979), but in the creation of gendered bodies.
+"Children's bodies are disciplined by schools," (Martin 1998) not in the incentivization of docility [1], but in the creation of gendered bodies.
 The ways in which women "sit, stand, gesture, walk, and throw... [by taking] up less physical space... [or not] throwing from the shoulder."
 (Martin 1998).
 Karin A. Martin explores how the ways in which pre-schoolers are encouraged to dress, act, and exist in physical space influences the ways in which children learned gender.
+Further reading goes to show how this research can be the basis for looks into, say, the construction of heteronormativity [2].

 To change a mind is to change a body, and to change a body is to change a mind.
 As a trans-femme, this article makes me sit down with my pre-conceived notions of masculinity and femininity and explore the ways in which my upbringing & transition not just influences/d the ways in which I act, but the ways in which I carry my body and exist in physical space.

 My only gripe with this journal article is (although _very_ briefly mentioned) heavy focus on middle-class white children.
 I wonder how me going to pre-school in Chile would have changed the results.

+#### Citation

 Martin, K. A. 1998.
 "Becoming a Gendered Body: Practices of Preschools."
 American Sociological Review 63 (4): 494-511

+#### Further Reading

+[1] **NOT READ YET** Focault, Michel.
+1979.
+"Discipline & Punish: the birth of the prison."

+[2] **READ** Gansen, Heidi M. 2017.
+"Reproducing (and Disrupting) Heteronormativity: Gendered Sexual Socialization in Preschool Classrooms."
+Sociology of Education, 90(3): 255-272.

 ### (7.5/10) Twitter & Tear Gas